 Step-by-Step Instructions

 - Prepare your pond location.
-Make the ground level and have a GFCI outlet and water source nearby.
+Level the ground and have a GFCI outlet and water source nearby.

 - Build the raised bed.
 Need to know the best type of wood to choose?
 See this.